Billplz/api_slate/source/index.html.md

 ### Create an AutoDebit

-Use this API to initiate an AutoDebit transaction of your customer by providing a valid and approved consent id.
+Use this API to initiate an AutoDebit from your customer by providing a valid and approved consent id.

 > Example request: